SENG330/course/lectures/1-intro.md

 ---
 # Course Setup

-* All class notes are/will be on Github - https://github.com/SENG330-17/course
+* All class notes are/will be on the class Github schedule page - https://github.com/SENG330-17/course (navigate here)
 * Slack will be the tool for managing communications.
 It is free, widely used in industry, and pretty decent.
-(But see the privacy statement on Connex).
+  * (But see the privacy statement on Connex).
 * There are two polls on our Slack #announcement channel about Git and Github knowledge.
 Please complete those so we know what to expect.
 * Assignments and project work are managed by Github Classroom.
 Essentially, you follow a link and Github creates an assignment/project repository for your Github username.